Sunday 21 February 2021

 Sources:

-While doing this, I discovered that there is still a Kingsmill's Web Site.
+While doing this, I discovered that there is still a Kingsmill's website, but it has now disappeared.
 Apart from using Google Maps, you can also view some photos of Kingsmill's in Jennifer Grainger's, London Free Press: From the Vault.

 Like me, you have probably used Google Street View to see where an old girl friend lives, or to see how well or poorly a class mate has done, but were unaware of Random Street View.
 I was as well, but apparently the pandemic has resulted in an increase in users which is reported on here: "The Pandemic-Induced Popularity of Google Street View," by Sophie Haigney, The New Yorker, Feb.
 6, 2021 (misers beware, it may be behind a firewall, where even Google can't go.)